Questions Are Brewing at Starbucks

 Knowledge, skills, and abilities separate effective strategic leaders like Howard Schultz from poor strategic leaders.
 One of them is the ability to inspire employees to work hard to improve their organization’s performance.
 Effective strategic leaders are able to convince employees to embrace lofty ambitions and move the organization forward.
 In contrast, poor strategic leaders struggle to rally their people and channel their collective energy in a positive direction.

-As the quote from Warren Bennis suggests, a is one key tool available to executives to inspire the people in an organization (Table 2.1).
+As the quote from Warren Bennis suggests, a vision is one key tool available to executives to inspire the people in an organization (Table 2.1).
 An organization’s vision describes what the organization hopes to become in the future and helps guide its strategies.
 Well-constructed visions clearly articulate an organization’s aspirations.
 Avon’s vision is “to be the company that best understands and satisfies the product, service, and self-fulfillment needs of women—globally.”
 This brief yet powerful statement emphasizes several aims that are important to Avon, including excellence in customer service, empowering women, and the intent to be a worldwide player.
 Like all good visions, Avon sets a high standard for employees to work collectively toward.
 Perhaps no vision captures high standards better than that of aluminum maker Alcoa.
 This firm’s very ambitious vision is “to be the best company in the world—in the eyes of our customers, shareholders, communities and people.”
 By making clear their aspirations, Alcoa’s executives hope to inspire employees to act in ways that help the firm become the best in the world.

 The results of a survey of 1,500 executives illustrates that creating an inspiring vision creates a tremendous challenge for executives.
 When asked to identify the most important characteristics of effective strategic leaders, 98% of the executives listed “a strong sense of vision” first.
 Meanwhile, 90% of the executives also expressed serious doubts about their own ability to create a vision (Quigley, 1994).
 Not surprisingly, many organizations do not have formal visions.
 Many organizations that do have vision statements find that employees do not embrace and pursue the visions.
 Having a well-formulated vision employees embrace can therefore give an organization an edge over its rivals.